 In 2011 Buyer Topia was founded as a member governed and run cooperative like Ocean Spray and Florida Natural to provide market research based fundraising services to community nonprofits throughout North America.

 Buyer Topia met or exceeded all functionality commitments to all constituencies.
-All Buyer Topia’s current functionality, including fundraising cards, have been thoroughly evaluated by product fundraising and technology experts and found to have met or exceeded all stated capabilities.
-They also determined that Buyer Topia has the most products, value and features in product fundraising.
-The system can also concurrently process tens of thousands of transactions and can be operational within minutes.
+All Buyer Topia’s functionality, including fundraising cards, have been thoroughly evaluated by product fundraising and technology experts and found to have met or exceeded all stated capabilities and as having the most products, value and features in product fundraising.
+The system can handle tens of thousands of transactions at a time, and can be reconnected at any time to demonstrate this to verified buyers.

 - Over 7.1 million products